 On Monday I went to the Ministry of Transportation to obtain my new sticker; they indicated that this is quite common.
-The replacement cost was $7.00 — once again the victim takes the hit.
+The replacement cost was

 This time I scraped the sticker location completely clean of old stickers, washed the site with lighter fluid, and then applied the new one and rubbed it down well.

 The lady that served us indicated that once the site is cleaned off and the new sticker is applied and well rubbed down, if you take a sharp Exacto knife or something similar and score lines vertically and horizontally across the sticker, it guarantees that it can only be removed in small, useless pieces.
 This tip came from a customer who had been hit, as we were.
 Our new sticker is now in place and well scored.
 Incidentally, as the license plate is aluminum, there is no risk of rusting due to the scoring.

 Whenever you replace your validation sticker my advice is to completely remove all traces of the old sticker(s) and follow the process above.
 At least then the thief will steal someone else’s sticker.